potato906/bendi/README.md

 The code is only partial.

 This repository contains non-sensitive data from the ongoing project.
-Sensitive confidential datasets are available from the corresponding author upon reasonable request (see Data Availability Statement in the manuscript for contact details).
+Sensitive confidential data are available from the corresponding author upon reasonable request (see Data Availability Statement in the manuscript for contact details).